Polygamy: What Love Is This?

 Top

-First of all, it is not within our power nor our right to make a statement about the eternal destiny of any one individual, let alone an entire group of people!
+We have neither the wisdom, power, nor authority to make a statement about the eternal destiny of any one individual, let alone an entire group of people.
+God alone is the judge and He will judge rightly.

 Top